 Among parental substance use disorders, opioid use disorders are increasingly common.
 Children and youth affected by familial opioid use disorders are more likely to experience child maltreatment and neglect.
 They are also more likely to witness familial overdoses, thus creating often-undiagnosed trauma reactions and a need for therapeutic intervention.
-While Federal and State responses have expanded in recent years to address the growing opioid epidemic, local child welfare agencies remain the frontline response for children and youth affected by the crisis.
+While Federal and State responses have expanded in recent years to address the growing opioid epidemic, local child welfare agencies remain the primary response for children and youth affected by the crisis.
 As a result, child welfare professionals must understand the intersecting challenges presented by the opioid epidemic and involvement with child welfare.
 Below, find resources about the effect of the opioid crisis on child welfare agencies, including the specific ways the epidemic affects child and family well-being, and the services and treatments proven most effective in addressing opioid use disorders.

-Child Trauma and Opioid Use: Policy Implications (PDF - 451 KB)
+Child Trauma and Opioid Use: Policy Implications

-The National Child Traumatic Stress Network (2018)
+National Child Traumatic Stress Network (2021)

-Discusses how exposure to opioid use may affect children’s mental and physical health across the lifespan.
+Discusses how exposure to opioid use may affect children’s mental and physical health across their lifespan.
 This article also addresses policy implications and recommends services and resources to help children and families affected by opioid use.

 Child Welfare Training Toolkit: Special Topic: Opioids